Soojin-Lee0819/connectionsLab/README.md

 # connectionsLab

 Welcome to Soojin's Connection's Lab Project Portfolio.
 In this class, I design and develop web applications that include both client-side (front-end) and server-side(back-end).
-Exploring tools and technologies, create meaningful connected applications like website, data visualizations, and multi-player games.
+Exploring THE tools and technologies, i create meaningful connected applications like website, data visualizations, and multi-player games.
 Hope you enjoy reading my learning documentation and the projects!